Property Tax Foreclosure Solutions

 Senior / Disabled Persons Exemption

+If you’re a senior, disabled, or have limited income, you may qualify for a reduction or exemption on your property taxes.
 Every County has an exemption program.
 If you meet the requirements for age, income, etc, your property taxes will be reduced.
-You have to apply and renew every year.
+You have to renew the exemption every year.
 If you are already behind on your taxes, they may back date your exemption and set up a payment plan so you can afford to keep your property.
+To find this information, Google your county name with terms like "property tax relief" or "assessor office".
+Most counties list detailed requirements and application instructions on their official websites.

 Sell Before the Auction

-If no action is taken, the county may proceed with a public auction to recover the unpaid taxes.
-In some states, you may still have a statutory right of redemption, meaning you can reclaim the property after the sale, but only within a limited time period and under specific conditions.
-Check your Notice of Intent to Sell or contact your county assessor’s office to confirm if this applies to your property.
+If no action is taken, the county will proceed with a public auction to recover the unpaid taxes.
+In some states, you have a statutory right of redemption, meaning you can reclaim the property after the sale, but only within a limited time period and under specific conditions.
+This information is in your Notice of Intent to Sell or contact your county assessor’s office to confirm if you have redemption rights

 If Your Property Has Already Sold at Auction